04:12:01 Sensitive Equipment Policy

 - Only when it is absolutely necessary to perform specific job related duties shall computing platforms, mobile or stationary, store PII.
 In all cases, PII assets must have approval from the asset custodian for such storage and shall be encrypted while stored on mobile and stationary computing platforms/devices.
 With Banner 'A' numbers being used as personal identifiers, computing platforms should not contain social security numbers.
 If an application requires the use of social security numbers, it must be identified in the risk assessment process and appropriate controls put in place.
 Losses of institutional assets or other IT resources must be reported immediately in accordance with the College's Information Technology Security Incident Response (ITSIR) policy.

-- Category B or C: For reporting any missing item of sensitive equipment in Category B or C, please report it within 3 business days to Security and if required, complete a Property Loss Report as defined in TBR Guideline B-080.
+- Category A.1.b or A.1.c: For reporting any missing item of sensitive equipment in Category A.1.b or A.1.c, must be reported the day that the item is noticed missing to Security and if required, complete a Property Loss Report as defined in TBR Guideline B-080.
 The information items needed to complete a security report are: 1) last time it was seen or inventoried, 2) description including serial number, and 3) value.

 Approved: Executive Staff, 05/20/09